Jeff-Lewis/filecanvas/templates/www/security.md

 ### Why does Filecanvas need to access my cloud storage when I'm not logged in?

 Filecanvas needs this for its automatic folder syncing.
 Whenever you update a file within a synced folder, this needs to be reflected in your canvas.
-Seeing as you may or may not be logged into the Filecanvas admin area at this point, offline API access ensures that your canvases are always up to date regardless of when you last logged in.
+Seeing as you may or may not be logged into the Filecanvas admin area at this point, offline API access ensures that your canvases are kept up to date regardless of when you last logged in.

 ### Why does Filecanvas need access to the files outside its own folder?